sguazt/prometheus/README.md

     @MISC{Prometheus,
-        author = {Cosimo Anglano and Massimo Canonico and Marco Guazzone}, title = {{Prometheus}: a flexible toolkit for the experimentation with virtualized infrastructures}
-        keywords = {toolkit, resource management, experimental evaluation, physical testbed, virtualization}, note = {Submitted for publication},
+        author = {Cosimo Anglano and Massimo Canonico and Marco Guazzone}, title = {{Prometheus}: a flexible toolkit for the experimentation with virtualized infrastructures}, keywords = {toolkit, resource management, experimental evaluation, physical testbed, virtualization}, note = {Submitted for publication},
     }